Substance Abuse Evaluation and Treatment

 Direct Line to Schedule Services (940) 222-8339

 Abuse of, and dependence on substances can cause tremendous pain for both those addicted and their families.
 At CCD, we offer several services to assess and treat addiction to alcohol, illegal drugs, and prescription medication.

 Services include both evaluation and treatment, in English or Spanish.
 Available treatment options range from individual or family therapy to our Intensive Outpatient Program (IOP).

 We also offer services to educate and support the loved ones of the dependent person.

 For additional information on any of the following services, click on a link, or contact:

 |Janie Lewis-Zygiel, MEd, LPC, LCDC||940-382-5328 x25|

-Janie works with individuals, couples, and families of any age in our Denton office.
+Janie works with individuals, couples, and families of any age in our Denton office around issues related to chemical dependency.
 Just a few of her practice areas include

 For more information about Janie, please visit her complete bio.